BridgeDeck/collegeproject-game/autoloads/PLANS.md

 An important autoload that handles the creation and deletion of entities that interact with the world and provide a way for players to affect things.
 This will delete entities automatically when maps change, but can also make exceptions for certain entities and copy them to another map.

 ## Projectile Handler (???)
 An important autoload that handles projectiles, both physical projectiles and hitscan bullets.
+A physical projectile may count as an entity, so it relies on the Entity handler to create those.